Jurassic World Evolution 2: Gameplay

 Similar to the first game, Evolution 2 is a business simulation in which the player constructs a Jurassic World prehistoric theme park.
-The game features more than 75 prehistoric species, including various dinosaurs, pterosaurs, and marine reptiles.
-Players need to build enclosures, aviaries, and lagoons to contain these animals for visitors' viewing.
+The game features more than 75 prehistoric species, including various dinosaurs, pterosaurs and marine reptiles.
+Players need to build enclosures, aviaries and lagoons to contain these animals for visitors' viewing.
 These animals have different needs, such as the type of food they eat and the extent of forestation they require in their habitat, that must be met to keep them healthy and satisfied.
 The game features a dynamic territory system which sees animals combating against each other for resources if they live in the same habitat.
 Their territories are constantly shifting depending on the resources available in their habitat.
-When compared with its predecessors, the game features a more complex artificial intelligence for the prehistoric species, which will now hunt in packs and interact with others more frequently and realistically.
-The terrain tool has been completely reworked, with players needing to plant the appropriate trees and shrubs for the herbivores to eat.
+When compared with its predecessors, the game features a more complex artificial intelligence for the prehistoric species, which will hunt in packs and interact with others more frequently and realistically.
+The terrain tool was completely reworked, with players needing to plant the appropriate trees and shrubs for the herbivores to eat.

 Players need to build various facilities and recruit scientists for research and incubating the prehistoric species.
 The scientists recruited offer different gameplay benefits, but overworked and disgruntled workers will sabotage the park and intentionally let the animals escape.
 To incubate a prehistoric animal, the player must first extract their DNA from their fossils.
 Their DNA can be adjusted to give the animals unique traits, such as resilience towards a certain kind of disease.
 Players also need to recruit rangers and veterinarians in order to keep the animals happy and healthy.
 To entertain the guests, players can construct different rides such as the Gyrospheres, which can now pass through multiple enclosures and be attacked by prehistoric animals.
-Guests are categorised into different groups with different interests.
+Guests are categorized into different groups with different interests.
 For instance, nature lovers are more keen to see herbivores, while adventurists are more interested in seeing carnivores.
-Amenities such as toilets, gift shops, and restaurants also need to be constructed, and players can customize them with different modules and decorations in order to meet the needs of different guests.
+Amenities such as toilets, gift shops and restaurants also need to be constructed and players can customize them with different modules and decorations in order to meet the needs of different guests.

-Unlike the first game, which is set on an archipelago, Evolution 2 is set in the contiguous United States and features various biomes such as forests and deserts, with each providing unique challenges for the player while they are designing their parks.
+Unlike the first game, which is set on the fictional archipelago of Las Cinco Muertas, Evolution 2 is set in the outside world, featuring various biomes such as forests and deserts, with each providing unique challenges for the player while they are designing their parks.
 The maps featured in the game are significantly larger than those in the first game.
-The game features various modes, including a campaign mode which is set after Jurassic World: Fallen Kingdom, a "Chaos Theory" mode which revisits key narrative moments in the films (such as constructing the Jurassic Park facility near San Diego, as seen in The Lost World: Jurassic Park), and the returning Challenge and Sandbox modes.
+The game features various modes, including a campaign mode which is set between Jurassic World: Fallen Kingdom and Jurassic World Dominion, a "Chaos Theory" mode which revisits key narrative moments in the Park and World trilogies (such as constructing the Jurassic Park facility near San Diego, as seen in The Lost World: Jurassic Park) and the Challenge and Sandbox modes also return.
 Jeff Goldblum and Bryce Dallas Howard return to provide the voice for Ian Malcolm and Claire Dearing respectively.